MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

  [0.475 -0.475 -0.475 0.525]]
 ```

-Unlike the unitary matrix $H$ that describes the ideal action of the Hadamard operation, the superoperator $\Lambda_{text{noisy}H}$ simulates the action of the Hadamard operation when it has a 5% probability of doing nothing.
+Unlike the unitary matrix $H$ that describes the ideal action of the Hadamard operation, the superoperator $\Lambda_{\text{noisy}H}$ simulates the action of the Hadamard operation when it has a 5% probability of doing nothing.

 ### Noise simulation in Q\#